U.S. Army Best Squad Competition - Stress Shoot

 |Downloads:

-This work, U.S. Army Best Squad Competition - Stress Shoot [Image 5 of 5], by SGT Joshua Oller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Best Squad Competition - Stress Shoot, by SPC Duke Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT